I’d rather walk into Room 237 (The Shining).

 3. Open Houses—skillfully executed—are BY FAR the best way to cultivate new clients.

-So here is the ONE time when knocking on doors meets all three of the above criteria:
+Taking that into account, here is the ONE time when knocking on doors meets all three of the above criteria:

 You’ve got a new listing, and you’re inviting the neighbors to your Open House. 😃